TolikPylypchuk/Matchmaker/README.md

  - Like in `switch` the patterns are tried out sequentially.
 This means that the `Any` pattern should always come last.

-The release C# 8.0 included a new way to write `switch` expressions which yield a value.
-While this drastically reduced the need for external libraries like this one for pattern matching, the language itself includes only the simplest patterns.
-This library lets the user define arbitrary patterns, which makes this library more powerful than the `switch` expressions.
+C# 8 included a new way to write `switch` expressions which yield a value, and C# 9 extended it quite a bit.
+This drastically reduced the need for external libraries like this one for pattern matching.
+However, this library lets the user define arbitrary patterns, which makes this library more powerful than the `switch` expressions.

-Here's what the equivalent switch expression looks like in C# 8.0:
+Here's what the equivalent switch expression looks like in C# 8:

 ```
 int i = 5;